-20 Scary Movies on Netflix Canada Worth Watching
+20 Scary Movies on Netflix Canada That Will Chill You to the Bone

 From pulse-pounding monster movies to gore-free supernatural flicks, these scary movies on Netflix Canada will appeal to even the staunchest non-horror fans.